r-forge/lme4/www/misc/lme4_conversion.md

 # lme4 release guide

+## To add/FIXME
+* RcppEigen issues for MacOS users
+* mention KR tests etc. in `pbkrtest`?

 ## Version numbering

 As [previously announced on the lme4 mailing list][announce], we will shortly be releasing a new version of `lme4`, a descendant of the previous development version `lme4Eigen`.
 For users who do not access any internal structures, there will be few backward-incompatible changes.

 [announce]: https://stat.ethz.ch/pipermail/r-sig-mixed-models/2012q1/014811.html

-* the version of `lme4` currently on R-forge (currently version 0.999902344-0, to be released as version 1.0 (!)) should be used for new projects
+* the version of `lme4` currently on R-forge (currently version 0.999902344-0, to be released as version 1.0 (!)) should be used for new projects.
-* The current CRAN version (0.999375-42) will be replaced by a nearly identical version called `lme4.0` (currently version 0.9999-2; the only backward-incompatible change in this version is a fix to the AGQ code contributed by Wayne Zhang).  `lme4.0` is a maintenance version and will only be changed to fix documented bugs.
+* The current CRAN version (0.999375-42) will be replaced by a nearly identical version called `lme4.0` (currently version 0.9999-2; the only backward-incompatible change in this version is a fix to the AGQ code contributed by Wayne Zhang).  `lme4.0` is a maintenance version and will only be changed to fix documented bugs. `mer` objects from older versions of `lme4` can be converted to `lme4.0`-usable form via `convert_old_lme4()` in the `lme4.0` package.
 * all other versions (`lme4a`, `lme4b`, `lme4Eigen` from R-forge) are deprecated.

 ## Release notes for end-users